 What are trauma-informed practices?

-Strive to create environments where people feel physically and emotionally safe.
+Create environments where people feel physically and emotionally safe.

-Collaboration and mutuality
+Collaboration and shared relationship

 Trustworthiness and transparency